Livingstone Mpalanyi Nkoyoyo

 Livingstone Mpalanyi Nkoyoyo (4 October 1938 – 5 January 2018) was a Ugandan Anglican bishop.
 He served as the Archbishop and Primate of the Church of Uganda from 1995 to 2004.
 He was married to Ruth Nalweyiso, since 1965 until his death, and the couple had five children, of which one died before him.

 Early life

 Nkoyoyo was one of the 25 children of Erisa Wamala Nkoyoyo, a sub-county Chief during Sekabaka Edward Mutesa II's reign.
 He grew up in a wealthy family, since his father was a rich landowner.
 He studied at Mpenja Primary School, in Gomba, Aggrey Memorial School and Mityana Junior Secondary School.
-He moved a lot due to his fathers work and had to leave school after completing Junior Secondary School.
+He moved a lot due to his father's work and had to leave school after completing Junior Secondary School.
 He then started working as an auto mechanic, for which he kept a lifelong interest.

 Ecclesiastical career

 He felt his religious calling at a youth camp, at Ndoddo Church, in Gomba District.
 Shortly after, he became a full-time minister, starting as a church teacher.
 After attending an ordination training course, he was ordained an Anglican deacon, at Namugongo, on 3 June 1969.

 He served as a Suffragan Bishop in Namirembe Diocese, becoming the first Bishop of the Diocese of Mukono, in 1983.
 He was elected to the House of Bishops of the Church of Uganda to be their 6th Archbishop and Primate, in 1995.
 He would be in office until 24 January 2004.
 He was awarded the Bible Leadership Excellence Award by the Bible Society of Uganda, in 2015.